Mami Wata

 Awestruck, Eyo gazed at the goddess with reverence.
 Mami Wata, touched by his unwavering spirit, spoke to him with a voice that rippled like a melody across the water.
 "You have shown respect and love for the ocean, and for that, I grant you a gift," she said.
 "A single wish, but use it wisely."

-Mami Wata in a costume in a chair in a room with columns and a chandelier hanging from the ceiling
+Mami Wata in a costume on a rock reading a book in front of a sunset with columns and pillars

 Eyo, whose heart was full of love for his village and the ocean, made a selfless wish: "I wish for the prosperity of my village and for our survival through any storm that may come."